 An improvement in transport in the area was made in 1915 when a tramway route between Edge Lane, Liverpool and Bowring Park opened.
 For over 40 years this tram route continued to run and when the 6A tram made its final journey on 15th September 1957, crowds turned out to mark the event.

 The 1930s was a period of considerable growth and development, with a number of housing estates being built on the fringes between Huyton and Roby, as Liverpool City Corporation sought to reduce its waiting list.
 With the Fincham, Page Moss and Sunnyside estates being built in a matter of years, the scale and impact was huge.
-The number of inhabited houses rose from 1236 (in 1931) to 8619 (in 1938) in the same period, the population increased from 5368 to 29,500.
+The number of inhabited houses rose from 1236 (in 1931) to 8619 (in 1938) and in the same period, the population increased from 5,368 to 29,500.

 These figures would have been much higher had it not been for the outbreak of the Second World War.
-The increased housing required an extensive overhaul of its infrastructure and by the mid 1930s, work had begun on the construction of Kingsway, the outer circle road and the widening of Dinas Lane and Twig Lane.
+The increased housing required an extensive overhaul of the infrastructure and by the mid 1930s, work had begun on the construction of Kingsway, the outer circle road and the widening of Dinas Lane and Twig Lane.
 Such extensive work inevitably resulted in the loss of some older properties and the opportunity was used to remove some of the worst areas of poor housing denoted as Clearance Areas.

 During the war, and in particular in the week of the May Blitz in 1941 hundreds of people sought refuge from the bombs in Bowring Park (formerly Roby Hall Estate), returning to their houses the next morning.
 The Hall had been bequeathed in 1906 by William Benjamin Bowring, the city’s first elected Lord.

-During 1960s, the volume of traffic passing through the village necessitated the widening and straightening of Roby Road, and as a result, Edenhurst cottages were demolished and Roby Cross was moved to its current position near Station Road.
+During 1960s, the volume of traffic passing through the village necessitated the widening and straightening of Roby Road, and as a result, Edenhurst Cottages were demolished and Roby Cross was moved to its current position near Station Road.
 In 1975 the M62 motorway was opened cutting through part of the Bowring Estate.

 Since the late nineteenth century Roby has been overseen in conjuction with Huyton for administrative reasons.
 This became formalised with the two townships being referred to as one under the name Huyton-with-Roby.
 Local Government reorganisation in 1974 brought Roby under the control of Knowsley Metropolitan Borough Council and in the same year, Huyton Leisure Centre opened on Roby Road.
-Three years later in 1978, Roby Conservation Area was determined.
+A few years later in 1978, Roby Conservation Area was determined.

 As part of the Restoration of Historic Crosses, Milestones and Landmarks Project in 2007, Roby Cross was cleaned and a small information plaque was installed alongside.